-We know from the science capital research that many people see that science is just a subject that is taught in school and don’t see the relevance to them beyond the classroom.
+We have found that many people see that science is just a subject that is taught in school and don’t see that it has any relevance to them beyond the classroom.

-One of the ways we have been working to address this has been looking at how we can extend the experiences we offer to help our visitors to continue to engage with STEM after their visit to the museum.
-This is one of the key practical ideas in our science engagement reflection tool.
-By giving visitors activities that encourage them to think, do and talk about science at home inspired by their visit, we hope that it will help them to see the connection and relevance of STEM in their everyday lives.
+One of the ways we have been working to challenge this perception has been to look at how we can extend the experiences we offer beyond our museum – to help our visitors to continue to engage with STEM after their visit.
+By giving visitors activities that encourage them to think, do and talk about science at home or in school which has been inspired by their visit, we hope that it will help them to see the connection and relevance of STEM in their everyday lives.

 One approach we are using is to include extension ideas in our new hands-on activities.
 Each activity includes a ‘Science in your world’ section, which makes links between the science principles at work in the activity and their real world applications, and ‘Museum links’ which suggests ways to extend the activity during a visit to the Science Museum.